Corporate social and environmental responsibility

 The Banque de France was one of the first French public institutions to define a CSR strategy, thanks initially to the strong overlap between CSR concerns and its mandate as a central bank (education of the public, sound financing of the economy, etc.).
 Its new CSR 2021-24 strategy has four main pillars:

-We have been striving to reduce our environmental footprint since 2008 and have now extended this commitment with three new objectives:
+We have been working to reduce our environmental footprint since 2008 and are stepping up this commitment with two new goals:

-We have set ourselves ambitious reduction targets for our greenhouse gas (GHG) emissions for 2024 and 2030, continuing the efforts made since 2014.
-The next milestone is 2024, when we aim to have cut our GHG emissions by at least 15% compared with 2019, over a reporting scope that, at this stage, includes energy use, business travel, staff commuting to work, waste and fugitive emissions mainly linked to leaks of refrigerant gases from air conditioning systems.
+Building on the progress made since 2014, we have set ambitious reduction targets for our greenhouse gas (GHG) emissions, covering 2024 to 2030.
+Our next key milestone is 2025, when we aim to have cut our GHG emissions by at least 25% compared with 2019.
+This includes emissions from energy use, business travel, commuting, waste, and fugitive emissions linked to leaks of refrigerant gases from air conditioning systems.

-Our net zero commitment is part of an overall climate strategy that is consistent with the goals of the Paris Agreement and uses all possible levers for action.
-We are notably defining a low carbon trajectory with a medium-term milestone of 2030, and are developing new tools to monitor and control our GHG emissions at a granular level.
+Our net zero commitment is part of a broader climate strategy that is aligned with the goals of the Paris Agreement.
+We are notably defining a low carbon trajectory with a medium-term milestone of 2030 and are developing new tools to monitor and control our GHG emissions at a granular level.

-We are contributing to the national energy sobriety plan and have defined a clear roadmap with concrete targets for our energy use.
+As part of the national energy sobriety plan, we have defined a clear roadmap with concrete targets for reducing our energy use.
 We are raising staff awareness of energy sobriety through training, workshops and other tools.
-To encourage digital sobriety, staff now have access to a personal digital profile where they can monitor and limit their use of our messaging systems.
+On the digital side, staff have access to a personal digital profile where they can monitor their use of digital services, including messaging systems and printers.
 We are also working to reduce the environmental footprint of our IT systems and adopting sustainable practices in our application development.

-Total Banque de France GHG emissions in 2022, in tCO₂e (ADEME methodology)
+Total Banque de France GHG emissions in 2024, in tCO₂e

 By the end of 2022, more than 50% of Banque de France staff had taken the online training course on climate challenges.
 800 had taken part in one of the Climate Fresk workshops organised by the 38 Banque de France staff trained to hold these sessions.
 Our target for 2024 is for over 75% of staff to have received training on climate challenges.